ashvinoli/Binge-Watch/README.md

 ```

 ## General Information
 After the main windows pops up.
-Add your movie/series directories one at a time.
-The episodes must be contained inside the selected directory.
+Add your movie/series directories.
+The program is capable of looking one directory deeper.
+This means if your inserted directory has subfolders that contain the video files then the subfolders will be listed.
 Select any one of the series listed in the screen after some movie/series have been added.
+If there are sub folders
+click the subfolder in the list box at the bottom of window.
 Then click "Resume/Start Watching" to start watching
 from the episode you left off.
 The program remembers which episode you left off, and with correct playback resume settings in VLC the binge-watching experience is great.
 Click "Prev" or "Next" to watch
 previous or next episodes.